 To do well, it helps to keep an eye on in-form strikers, rock-solid defenders and which players are stuck on the treatment table.
-It’s also good to track transfer rumours – Harry Maguire’s recent record-breaking move to Manchester United, for instance – as well as who is coming in for the most positive press.
+It’s also good to track transfer rumours (Harry Maguire’s record-breaking move to Manchester United last season, for instance) as well as who is coming in for the most positive press.

 What are Media Dividends?

 On Media Days, where no matches from eligible competitions are scheduled, the top three scoring players in the media will earn dividends for their shareholders (3p per share payout for 1st, 2p per share for 2nd and 1p per share for 3rd).
 On matchdays, this only applies to the player ranked first.

 Football Index monitors an extensive list of news sites.
 Articles covering players are processed by an RSS feed that generates scores based on how positive said coverage is.